How Will Trump’s Tariffs Impact Amazon Sellers

 What Next Steps Should Amazon Sellers Take?

-- Audit Your COGS and identify ASINs facing the steepest hikes.
+- Audit Your COGS and identify ASINs that face higher costs.

 - Optimize your Inventory around fast-turning ASINs.

-- Automate Pricing with BQool Repricer so that you can clear your inventory according to your preferences.
+- Automate Pricing with BQool’s Repricer so that you can clear your inventory according to your preferences.

 - Take proactive steps and don’t wait until you’re hit with hefty fees.